Graph Writing # 88 - Participation in education and science in developing and industrialised countries

-The given bar charts compare the educational involvements of students in terms of total years of education and their participation in science-related subjects and study in developing and industrialised countries from 1980 to 1990.
+The bar charts compare the average years of education, learners' participation in science-related career as well as research spending in developing and developed countries from 1980 to 1990.

 According to the second graph, the number of Scientist and Technician was much higher in developed countries than the developing countries.
 The percentage of Scientist and Technician in developing countries both in 1980 and 1990 was below 20 while this was around 50 on an average in developed countries.

 Finally, the third graph represents that the amount spent on Research and Development in industrially developed countries was much higher than the spending in developing countries.
 In 1980 the spending was around 50 billion US dollar in developing countries while this amount was more than 150 billion US dollar in developed countries.
 Interestingly, after 10 years the spending in Research & Development in developed countries was doubled while that amount decreased almost by 50% in developing countries.